merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ‣ **Memory:** Minimal

 {:.notice}
 If you want to visualize 1FPY interactively in the PyMOL interface, remove the `-c`.
+However, if you're using Docker, it will be very difficult to convince Docker to render PyMOL's graphical interface.
+My suggestion is to download PyMOL on your local computer.
 </div>

 ### Dodecameric RSA & DTL